Catherine M. Gordon

-Catherine Mason Gordon is an American pediatrician who is Professor of Paediatric Medicine at the Baylor College of Medicine.
-In 2021 she became the first woman to be the Pediatrician-in-Chief at Texas Children's Hospital.
+Catherine Mason Gordon is an American pediatrician who is clinical director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health.

 Early life and education

 Gordon was an undergraduate student at the North Carolina State University, where she studied biochemistry.
 She moved to the University of North Carolina at Chapel Hill for her medical degree.
 After graduating with honors, Gordon moved to Boston.
 She was a medical resident in pediatrics at the Boston Children's Hospital and served as Chief of Adolescent Medicine.
-After completing her residency, Gordon was appointed a research fellow in adolescent medicine.
+After completing her residency, Gordon was appointed a research fellow in adolescent medicine, working under Norman Spack who founded the first pediatric transgender program in the US.
 She was particularly interested in reproductive endocrinology and bone health.
 She completed two graduate degrees at Harvard Medical School, focusing on public health and clinical investigation.